 As expected, Intego’s live chat is much better in terms of response times.
 I asked a question via Intego’s website live chat function, and I received a response from a representative almost instantly!
 I was pleased with the responses I received — the customer support reps were able to answer any question within a matter of seconds.
 The only downside is that you have to go through a chatbot to access live chat and use keywords like “speak to a human” or “live agent” to get put through.
 This seems unnecessarily complicated, and many people might not realize the live chat option is available at all.

-Intego has a really good FAQ section — also known as the “Knowledge Base”.
+Intego has a really good FAQ section — also called the Knowledge Base.
 The Knowledge Base page itself is laid out clearly, with specific sections relating to each Intego product and other general questions, such as billing and installation.
 I really like how each FAQ page has clear screenshots and offers easy-to-follow guidance, making it great for beginners.

 Intego also has a 30-day money-back guarantee for all packages.
 My experience with requesting a refund was pretty straightforward.
 I emailed asking for a refund, the representative I spoke to asked the reason for my request, and then they proceeded to initiate my refund.
 I was told it would take 10–14 days for the money to appear in my account, but I received my refund 3 days later.

-Is Intego really the best antivirus software for Mac in 2021?
+Is Intego really the best antivirus software for Mac in 2023?

 In a word — yes!
 Although I have mixed feelings about some of Intego’s features, I think it’s great overall.
 I fully trust the software to protect my Mac against viruses, malware, and cybercriminals.
 And I also love that Intego can help me clean up and better organize my Mac.

-That said, I would choose Intego over any other Mac antivirus, as it’s highly customizable and has a great range of features.
+I would choose Intego over any other Mac antivirus, as it’s highly customizable and has a great range of features.
 The functionality of Intego’s smart firewall, NetBarrier, alone makes it my favorite Mac security software.
 And Intego’s backup tools and parental controls are much better than Apple’s built-in backup and parental control features.

 Overall, Intego truly is a great value.
 It offers solid cybersecurity protection and has additional tools that are much better than Mac’s built-in features.
 If you’re interested, you can try out Intego risk-free with a 30-day money-back guarantee.

-Intego Review — Frequently Asked Questions
+Frequently Asked Questions

 Does Intego offer a free trial?

-Yes, Intego does offer a 30-day free trial, and you won’t have to input any payment card details to access this free trial.
+Yes, Intego does offer a 14-day free trial, and you won’t have to input any payment card details to access this free trial.
 However, some features, such as Washing Machine, will be limited — you’ll be able to scan your device for junk files, but you’ll have to purchase the full version to delete them.

 Do Macs really need antivirus software?

 Having a Mac without any form of antivirus software is extremely risky.
-You should at least consider installing an antivirus like Intego to avoid hackers from destroying your system and stealing all of your personal data.
-And with a 30-day trial, there’s no reason not to try Intego out.
+You should at least consider installing an antivirus like Intego to prevent hackers from destroying your system and stealing all of your personal data.
+And with a 14-day free trial, there’s no reason not to try Intego out.